chiraag3200/fampay-youtube/README.md

 - A basic search API to search the stored videos using their title and description.

-- An optimises search api, so that it's able to search videos containing partial match for the search query.
+- An optimised search api, so that it's able to search videos containing partial match for the search query.
+-
   Ex : A video with title 'How to make tea?' should match for the search query 'tea how'

  # How To Run the Project